Quantum hedging in two-round prover-verifier interactions

 This suggests that the example we gave at the beginning of this section might capture all the additional power Bob has in this model.
 In particular, it suggests that an optimal strategy for Bob might always consist of performing an orthogonal measurement on the qubits he is given, and then refusing to give an answer except when he obtains the ``best'' outcome.

-As for our main subject of concern here (quantum hedging), it turns out that in the model we just described it is not possible for quantum hedging to exist.
-We will proceed to illustrate a simple proof of this in two particular cases, and then finish with a general proof .
+As for our main subject of concern (quantum hedging), it turns out that in the model we just described quantum hedging is not possible.
+One can interpret this as saying that Bob is already so powerful in one single repetition (since he can choose not to return an answer) than the power to entangle several answers does not add anything in comparison.
+More precisely, we have the following theorem: